aofarrel/myco/doc/qc_and_filtering.md

 ## Site-specific filtering

+### subsampling
+If a FASTQ is above `subsample_cutoff` MB, it will get downsampled by seqtk. `subsample_cutoff` is turned off (set to -1) by default in myco_raw, and set to 450 by default in myco_sra. myco_cleaned does not support subsampling.

 ### decontamination
 An entire WDL task of myco (except myco_cleaned) is dedicated just to decontaminating reads.
 The decontamination workflow starts with `clockwork map_reads` to map to a decontamination reference, and then uses `clockwork rm_contam` to generate decontaminated FASTQs.
 It is worth noting that how long a sample spends in this decontamination step roughly correlates with how much contamination is in it, but input file size is also a factor.
 If you're seeing a batch of samples that are roughly the same size (or subject to default downsampling settings) as typical, but take unusually long to decontaminate, that batch of samples might be considered suspect.